 You got rid of the impossible dream to be Audrey Hepburn, now get rid of all those lists that say you need X perfect pieces to be well-dressed.
 I’m talking about that crisp white shirt, that trench coat, that pencil skirt, and the little black dress.
 Yes, these are great pieces for many women, but not all women.
 You’re an artist, you’re a weekend warrior, your wedding registry was at REI, you have more curves than Marilyn Monroe, you live hundreds of miles from a city and heck, it never rains where you live.

 Go back to your style journal.
 Did you feel strong in that rust-colored turtleneck with your brown tweed trousers?
 Did someone say you looked great that day, or notice your green eyes while wearing it?
-How about that turquoise sundress you bought on a trip to Mexico two years ago, the one that you were wearing when your husband told you that you looked beautiful and when your son’s teacher was shocked by your actual age, thinking you were a decade younger?
+How about that turquoise sundress you bought on a trip to Mexico two years ago, the one that you were wearing when your husband told you that you looked beautiful and then the bartender flirted with you?
 More often than not, these pieces feel good to you AND to those around you because they express your personality best.

 General Guidelines for Looking Polished

-These don’t always work for every woman, but a few tips that may help you on your journey to a polished look:
+These don’t always work for everyone, but a few tips that may help you on your journey to a polished look:

 - Update your hair.
 A polished woman does not have her hair in a claw clip or a messy bun 24/7.
 Get a cut that fits your lifestyle as well as your personality.
 Only have five minutes in the morning and have wavy fine hair?
 Don’t try to replicate Anna Wintour's bob – you won’t have the time to keep it looking crisp.
 Talk to your stylist before they shampoo your mane.
 Let them feel the texture, get to know you as a person before those scissors get anywhere near you.
 And be realistic – unless you want to spend a lot of time on your hair, you can't reverse nature and make straight hair curly and fine hair thick.
 Just as you should accept your body, so should you accept your tresses.